danieljlepiscopo/ccna-homelab/README.md

    git clone https://github.com/yourusername/ccna-homelab.git
 2. Explore the `/configs` directory for running configs.
 3. Follow the `/labs` directory for step-by-step guides.
+Feel free to fork, modify, and use this homelab structure for your own CCNA learning.

 ## License
 - MIT License